Refine your search for walks in Comines-Warneton

 Ploegsteert via Wulvergem, Plugstreet and the British memorial

 Departure from the car park on the main square in Ploegsteert via the countryside of Neuve Eglise, Wulvergem, the Plugstreet Interpretation Centre and the British Memorial in Ploegsteert.
-Pass through dirt tracks that cross agricultural areas.
+Pass through dirt roads that cross agricultural areas.

 Ploegsteert via the British memorial and Bois de la Hutte